Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in cosmology

-The Friedman equation ${\dot a^2}/{a^2}=H_0^2{E(a)}$ leads at early times, when only $E\approx \Om_P\gg1$ matters, to exponential expansion (inflation), $a(t)\sim\exp(t/t_P)$ with $t_P=1/\sqrt{\Om_P}H_0$.
-This will go on while the subtraction terms in (\ref{OmPding}) and (\ref{OmtotP}) grow in size and diminish $E(a)$.
-We assume that, after a certain period, these integrals creep towards $\Om_P$, leaving a relatively small $E(a)$ and $\Om_\lam(a)$, and essentially make an end to the period of exponential growth, likely by a ``graceful exit'' (gx).
+In the course of time, the subtraction terms in (\ref{OmPding}) and (\ref{OmtotP}) grow in size and diminish $E(a)$.
+We assume that, after a certain period, these integrals creep towards $\Om_\dS$, leaving a relatively small $E(a)$, and essentially make an end to the period of inflation.
+Such an end is generally expected to be smooth and called ``graceful exit'' (gx).